 IT is a competitive market that is why you need to make sure that your resume stands out from hundreds of others.
 The recruiter needs to see the most important details about you straight away.
 Create your career objective summarising your main skills or experience.
-Write just simple one or two sentences that will bring the recruiter’s attention to the essential information about you.
-Think about something that makes you more valuable candidate than others.
+Write just a simple one or two sentences that will bring the recruiter’s attention to the essential information about you.
+Think about something that makes you a more valuable candidate than others.

 Career Objective Example:

-“QA Software Tester with two years experience working on various global projects.
+“QA Software Tester with two years of experience working on various global projects.
 Possesses a Master’s Degree in Informational Technology from the University of Illinois”

 3. Focus On Your Technical Skills

-Most of the recruiters looking for IT Specialists use the ATS (Applicant Tracking System) which search for keywords and phrases to check if the candidate matched the recruiter’s requirements for the job position.
+Most of the recruiters looking for IT Specialists use the ATS (Applicant Tracking System) which searches for keywords and phrases to check if the candidate matched the recruiter’s requirements for the job position.
 Therefore, make sure you put all technical skills, technical knowledge, education, certificates and professional experience using IT terms and keywords that you can find in a job offer.